Why data will be essential for your business’s post covid recovery

 It is important to be proactive when it comes to data quality, especially now when it is needed more than ever.
 Data quality issues accumulate; not manage them, or managing them through manual intervention, is costly and libel to error.
 You don’t want to wait for costly issues to arise before realising there is a problem.
 Nor can you afford to fall behind other companies in utilising the data you have available.

 Resolving data quality issues can be a time consuming and costly task, especially across multiple systems.
 However, Low-Code platforms, like PhixFlow, can be used to automatically correct data quality issues from multiple source systems.
 Furthermore, you can reduce, or eliminate, room for such issues arising in the first place.
 Low-Code application development platforms can create applications to replace solutions such as spreadsheets, where human errors are inevitable.
-They can also be used to automate processes where human errors occur, ensuring that key fields are filled in, and check, before records are created.
+They can also be used to automate processes where human errors occur, ensuring that key fields are filled in and checked before records are created.

 2) Data analytics capability